CodyNing/Empathy-QA-Papper-Robot/README.md

 10. Wait for Pepper to respond.
 If it fails, try again.

 # Self Evaluation
-- We did the NLP portion of our proposal.
-We wanted to incorporate a Computer Vision model as well, but we ended up not doing that due to time constraints.
+- We did the NLP portion and the robot as promised by our proposal.
+We were planning to incorporate a Computer Vision model as well, but we ended up not doing that due to time constraints.